 SIEM REAP RESPONSIBLE TRAVEL TIPS: EAT AT SOCIAL ENTERPRISE AND TRAINING RESTAURANTS

 Part of what kept me in Siem Reap for an extended period of time was all of the impact cafes that serve up seriously delicious eats.
-These will be included in detail in the upcoming Siem Reap vegan guide on Miss Filatelista.
-In the meantime, bookmark Marum, Sala Baï, Haven, Bayon Pastry School Coffee Shop, New Leaf Eatery, Sister Srey Cafe, and Peace Cafe.
+Learn about them by reading the Siem Reap Vegan Guide on Miss Filatelista.

 Did you enjoy this review of the complete guide of Siem Reap responsible travel tips?
 Pin it for later!